OpenNebula/docs/source/administration/virtualization/vcenterg.rst

     :width: 90%
     :align: center

 .. note:: running VMS can only be imported after the vCenter host has been successfuly acquired.
+VMs will appear in the Pending state in vOneCloud until the scheduler automatically passes them to Running, there is no need to force the deployment.

 .. note:: If you are running Sunstone using nginx/apache you will have to forward the following headers to be able to interact with vCenter, HTTP_X_VCENTER_USER, HTTP_X_VCENTER_PASSWORD and HTTP_X_VCENTER_HOST.
 For example in nginx you have to add the following attrs to the server section of your nginx file (underscores_in_headers on; proxy_pass_request_headers on;)